 Calling all dragon lovers!
 These easy no sew dragon wings will transform any How to Train You Dragon fan into their favorite dragon.
 This easy dragon costume is perfect for a How to Train Your Dragon party, a no sew Halloween costume, school book character day, or even a rainy afternoon craft.

 Disclosure: Netflix provided me with a streaming device and service in return for writing about their service.
 The opinions and free printables in this post are my own.
 This post contains affiliate links.
-They don’t cost you a thing, but help us bring you creative projects.
 Read more at Policies & Disclosures.

 The How to Train Your Dragon films (How to Train Your Dragon, How to Train Your Dragon 2, and How to Train Your Dragon 3: The Hidden World) are blockbuster children’s movies based on the children’s book series by Cressida Cowell.

-We’re fans of the movies and all the How to Train Your Dragon series available on Netflix (The How to Train Your Dragon Legends, DreamWorks Dragons: Dawn of the Dragon Racers, and DreamWorks Dragons: Race to the Edge.)
+We’re fans of the books, movies, and the How to Train Your Dragon series (The How to Train Your Dragon Legends, DreamWorks Dragons: Dawn of the Dragon Racers, and DreamWorks Dragons: Race to the Edge.)

 Easy No Sew Dragon Costumes